mncc8337/kerosene/README.md

 # Kerosene
 A hobby x86 OS written in C
 This is an attempt of me to learn about osdev
-It's a working-in-progress project and should not be used as references for osdev
 ## Features
-- It can print text! (with colors!)
-- A proper keyboard driver (which lacks of LED indicating, shortcuts support lol)
+- PS/2 keyboard driver
+- ATA PIO mode
-- FAT32 filesystem support (finally a serious feature hehe)
+- FAT32 filesystem support
+- basic VESA driver (i think)
 ## Build and run
 ### Prerequisite
 - A [GCC cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler). although a preinstalled GCC on linux will compile it just fine, the osdev wiki said we should use a cross compiler to avoid any unexpected errors. if you are lazy to install one, use `make all NO_CROSS_COMPILER=1` to compile using linux GCC (please do not report any errors if you use this option)